Course type: A level & Applied • Awarding/exam body: OCR

 - Frequent theatre trips to see modern productions of set texts and in-college workshops with theatre critic from The Times and visiting poets.

-- Opportunity to be published in the SFX creative writing anthology
+- Opportunity to be published in the college creative writing anthology